Dell PowerFlex Storage driver¶

 PowerFlex user credentials¶

 Block Storage requires a PowerFlex user with administrative privileges.
-Dell EMC recommends creating a dedicated OpenStack user account that has an administrative user role.
+Dell recommends creating a dedicated OpenStack user account that has an administrative user role.

 Refer to the PowerFlex User Guide for details on user account management.

 Configure the user credentials by adding the following parameters: